Cacik (Turkish tzatziki)

 The consistency and purpose is often also very different.
 In Turkey, cacik is commonly served as a cooling soup-like dish at the height of summer, either alone or as a side dish to hot food.
 It can also, however, be served thicker and more similar to tzatziki, like a cacik dip.

 Because of this, the cucumber is rarely squeezed off its water like for tzatziki.
-Indeed, most Turks will simply great or chop the cucumber and add it as is.
+Indeed, most Turks will simply great or chop the cucumber and add it as is, rather than grating it.
+This makes for a different texture and flavour profile.

 How to make cacik